-Applicants may be asked by the School of Nursing for additional information and may be required to interview with the Director of the MSN Program, the MSN admission committee, and/or graduate faculty.
+Applicants may be asked by the College of Nursing and Health Sciences for additional information and may be required to interview with the Director of the MSN Program, the MSN admission committee, and/ or graduate faculty.
 Full-time admission is available in the summer semester only and part-time admission is available, summer, fall, and spring if space it available.
-It is unlikely due to scheduling of courses and pre-requisites that students admitted part-time can move to fulltime status.
 Courses are offered only one time per each academic year, so changing programs of study from full to part-time may impact planned graduation dates.